fordsfords/err/README.md

 ### Error Codes

-In most programs, an error coe is an integer, often represented symbolically with a "#define".
+In most error handling approaches, an error code is an integer, often represented symbolically with a "#define".
 This follows the model of Unix where a function might return an error indicator and set "errno" to a numeric value describing the error.
 Those numeric values are assigned symbols in "errno.h".